 More and more people nowadays are considering air mattresses to sleep on.
 Many of us have slept on an air mattress during a camping trip or as a spare bed.
 However, you may be wondering whether you can use an air mattress as your main bed.
 So, what is an air mattress and how do you choose the best one?
 Read on for our handy buyer’s guide and top 10 reviews.

-Best Air Mattresses 2018 Reviews
+The 10 Best Air Mattresses To Buy in 2018

 1. SoundAsleep Dream Series with ComfortCoil Technology